rabbitmq/rabbitmq-website/site/install-mac.md

-# Installing on Mac OS X
+# Installing on Mac OS X NOSYNTAX

 This guide will show you how to install and run RabbitMQ on your Mac without the need to compile Erlang (whether manually or by using some